 Campers MUST bring shoes (in addition to water footwear) so that off-water games or sports can be played safely.

 We offer a discount of $30 off each camp fee for multiple campers.
 This is available for selection in our registration form.

 Camps hours can be extended by 30 minutes in the morning or afternoon (for full day camp program only).
 The fees are $15 for early drop-offs (from 8:30 am) and $15 for late pick-ups (until 4:30 pm) and cover all 5 days.
 If you know that you will need to drop-off or pick-up early or late for the week, please let us know when registering.

 Level 2 Camps

 Participants who have completed a Level 1 Camp or Course have the opportunity to continue by taking a Level 2 Camp.
 These programs are for ages 12-16 and focus on spending more time on honing paddling skills and improving whitewater paddling.
 Each camp is one week of full day sessions, and includes working on whitewater skills, rolling, and having fun at the Pumphouse.
 This year there is also a short Intro to Slalom Kayaking camp (navigating the hanging gates and using different specialized kayaks) at the end of summer, and more may be added during the summer weeks.

 For those who have already a level 2 camp, we may offer Open Development Sessions which provide fun sessions on the whitewater in very small groups.
 Monday or Tuesday evening Open Sessions are also an option.
 In addition, graduates of level 2 camps may be interested in joining the club and coming on river runs that are organized ~weekly during the summer.
-The club river runs are subject to the COVID situation for the summer of 2021.

 Participants MUST have taken a whitewater kayaking program before.
 If your child has not taken an ORR full Level 1 camp, or if you are unsure about your child’s skills, please contact us to check eligibility.